3TUSK/Temp-l10n/README.md

 2. If you answer yes for 1., upload the file with correct name to proper folder.

-3. If you answer no for 1., set up a new folder with the name of mod you are localzing and upload your file into this new     folder.
+3. If you answer no for 1., set up a new folder with the name of mod you are localizing and upload your file into this new folder.
 Using "_" instead of " " in name is recommended.

-4. Upload en_US.lang as the reference is recommended.
+4. Upload `en_US.lang` as the reference is recommended.

-5. Once a language file gets its appropiate place and get merged, file should be deleted from this repo, unless it's backup
+5. Once a language file gets its appropriate place and get merged, file should be deleted from this repo, unless it's backup

 #### Contributing Requirement
 At the same time, here provides support of discussing and editing localization file.
 If you need to do so, remember: